Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Background Related Work

 \subsection{Visualization Solutions for Knowledge Graphs}

 There are an increasing number of systems that aim to visualize and explore the data in knowledge graphs.
 Latif et al. contributed \textit{VisKonnect}\cite{latif2021visually}, a multi-coordinate visualization system for EventKG\cite{gottschalk2018eventkg} that analyzes the connections of historical figures based on the events they participated in.
-VisKonnect includes an NLP-based panel that lets users query templated questions to the KG using the GPT-3 language model\cite{brown2020language}.
+VisKonnect includes an NLP-based panel that lets users ask templated questions to the KG with the GPT-3 language model\cite{brown2020language}.
 Ahmad et al.\cite{ahmad2021towards} contributed a visualization that maps data from a KG for patients with inflammatory bowel disease to compare their history, progressions, and administered treatments.
 Husain et al. contributed a multi-scale visual analytics approach for exploring biomedical knowledge graphs\cite{husain2021multi}.
-There approach includes three types of views, a `global' (high-level) view, a local `drilled down' view, and a text-evidence document view.
+Their approach includes three types of views, a `global' (high-level) view, a local `drilled down' view, and a text-evidence document view.
+Partl et al.\cite{2016_eurovis_pathfinder} contributed a scalable path finding approach with multiple views that queries and ranks candidate paths by topological features, as well as node and edge properties.
 While more visualization tools are being designed for and around KGs, they are not without their own set of limitations\cite{lissandrini2022knowledge}.
-Knowledge graphs are typically very large in size, may have repeat entities or attributes with similar names (i.e. entity ambiguation), and may contain obsolete or out-of-date data\cite{hogan2021knowledge}.
-For this paper, we target the identification of other similar issues preventing wider visualization adoption for KGs, and potential opportunities to alleviate those challenges.
+KGs are typically very large in size, may have repeat entities or attributes with similar names (i.e.\ entity ambiguation\cite{Gao2015DataToneMA}), and may contain obsolete or out-of-date data\cite{hogan2021knowledge}.
+For this paper, we target the identification of similar issues preventing wider visualization adoption for KGs, and potential opportunities to alleviate those challenges.